github/opensource.guide/_articles/beginners-guide.md

 Consider clarity above all.
 Puns are fun, but remember that some jokes might not translate to other cultures or people with different experiences from you.
 For example, some of your potential users might be company employees; you don't want to make them uncomfortable when they explain your project at work!

+For more tips on naming, check out @kfogel's section in _Producing OSS_ on [choosing a project name](http://producingoss.com/en/getting-started.html#choosing-a-name).

 ### Avoiding name conflicts

 You'll [also want to check](http://ivantomic.com/projects/ospnc/) for open source projects with a similar name, especially if you share the same language or ecosystem.
 If your name overlaps with a popular existing project, you might confuse your audience.